qeeqbox/social-analyzer/README.md

 ## Running Issues
 ```
-Please make sure to update to the latest nodejs and npm
+Make sure to update to the latest nodejs and npm
 ```

 ## Resources
 - api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery and font-awesome
-- Please let me know if i missed a reference or resource!
+- Let me know if i missed a reference or resource!

 ## Disclaimer\Notes
 - This tool meant to be used localy (It does not have any type of Access Control)